dtch1997/single-edit-correcting-code/README.md

 ### Creating a k-sum-balanced string

 The original paper proves that an arbitrary string **s** can be encoded into a k-sum-balanced string **x** that is only one symbol longer for a sufficiently large choice of **k**.
-In practice, this is not trivial to implement.
 The following high-level procedure is used:

 1. Move a sliding window of length **k** over **s**.
 At each position, we look for "forbidden words" which are not k-sum-balanced.
 2. If a **k**-slice **w** is not k-sum-balanced, we encode it with a tuple of `rep_w = (ind_w, pos, 3)` where: